prattling-pate/basic-text-editor-python/README.md

 # Python Text Editor

-This is a basic terminal text editor which allows us to manipulate a given text file (or any other file that can be opened using some text encoding).
+This is a basic terminal text editor which allows us to manipulate a given text file (or any other file that can be opened using some text encoding).#

+Using curses library to display to terminal, but all other logic is self made.

 I will attempt to rewrite this in a more appropriate language later down the line.